FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 should be placed on any refund on rates on vacant property as set out in the Vacant

-Property Refund Scheme and that, at the end of the 3 year period, action would then be--- 30
+Property Refund Scheme and that, at the end of the 3 year period, action would then be
+---
+30

 taken by the Council under the Derelict Sites legislation.
 This was seconded by Councillor